Scleral Contact Lenses for Keratoconus in Fort Lauderdale

 At the Weston Contact Lens Institutes, scleral contact lenses are among our top specialties.
 For conditions ranging from dry eye syndrome and chemical burns to Stevens-Johnson Syndrome and corneal transplant recovery, scleral lenses can help achieve both comfort and vision improvement while few other treatments can.
-However, while scleral lenses are among our go-to tools for vision correction—and while many of our existing patients praise the results they provide—we have found that many new patients are not familiar with what scleral lenses even are.
+However, while scleral lenses are among our go-to tools for vision correction—and while many of our existing patients praise the results they provide—we have found that many new patients in Fort Lauderdale are not familiar with what scleral lenses even are.

-Scleral Lenses and Keratoconus
+Benefits of Scleral Lenses for Keratoconus Patients

 To understand how scleral lenses work and why they are so beneficial, let’s look at their use to treat a specific condition.
 Keratoconus is a condition in which the cornea thins and bulges outward.
 If you have keratoconus, the condition will cause your cornea to lose its usual round shape, instead developing into a more cone-like shape.
 This cone shape causes the light to irregularly enter the eye, making it difficult for it to focus correctly on the retina.
 The ultimate result of keratoconus is distorted vision, ultimately to the point where the eye can no longer focus properly without the aid of eyeglasses or contact lenses.